MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 The following fields are collected:

 - **Data_EventId** – A code indicating the diagnostic data collection preference selected by the user.

-### Office.iOS.Paywall.Provisioning.Response

-Product telemetry used for reconciliation of purchase transaction information with the Microsoft commerce system to enable associated subscription benefits.
-Used to facilitate the transaction logging and subscription provisioning for future reference and internal reconciliation.

-The following fields are collected:

-- **entryPoint** - String – The Button/Flow from which Paywall was displayed.
-Like “Premium Upgrade Button” or “First Run Flow”.

-- **failureReason** - String – Only added when status is “failure”.
-Indicating the error response given by the RFS Provisioning response.

-- **productId** - String – App Store ID of the product the request was made for

-- **status** - String – Success or Failure, indicating if the request succeeded or failed

-### Office.iOS.Paywall.StoreKit.Response

-The data is collected as critical engineering telemetry to log the result of purchase attempt triggered manually by user.
-The product telemetry is used for reconciliation of purchase transaction information with the Microsoft commerce system to enable associated subscription benefits.

-The following fields are collected:

-- **entryPoint** - String – The Button/Flow from which Paywall was displayed.
-Like “Premium Upgrade Button” or “First Run Flow”.

-- **failureReason** - String – Only added when status is “failure”.
-Indicating the error response given by the App-store response

-- **productId** - String – Only for “MakePurchase”, “PendingPurchase”, the app-store ID of the product for which the request was made.

-- **productsCount** - Int – Only for “ProductsFetch”, the number of products returned by Store.

-- **requestType** - String – Type of StoreKit request.
-Like “ProductsFetch”, “PendingPurchase”

-- **status** - String – Success or Failure, indicating success or failure of the request

 ### Office.OneNote.GetSharePointIdsForDocument